rouaguesmi/Tech-Task-Feld-M/README.md

 The function will return a list containing the result of the sql query execution. <br/>

 ```
-def extract_exchange_rates(file=EUROFXREF_XML, currency='USD') -> dict:
+* def extract_exchange_rates(file=EUROFXREF_XML, currency='USD') -> dict:
 ```
 Function used in task 2 in order to extract exchage rates from the provided xml file. <br/>

 ```
-def find_day_with_most_revenue(result: list) -> tuple:
+* def find_day_with_most_revenue(result: list) -> tuple:
 ```
 Function used in task 2, it will process the result of a sql query in order to find the day with most revenue created by mobile phone users.<br/>

 ## Task 1 to 4

+Each script contains a solution for the given tasks.
-Each script contains a function named task1_solution() (for task 1) wich contains the script to solve the task. <br/>
+E.g task1.py contains a function named task1_solution() wich contains the script to solve the task. <br/>
 To run each script, use following command in a terminal from the project directory :

 ```
 Python task1.py
 ```

-## Task 5 and transactions module
+## Task 5 and transactions.py module

-In order to add support to multiple DBMS, my solution is to create a class that abstracts the database manipulation : connection, disconnection, sql execution..
+In order to add support to other DBMS, my solution is to create a class that abstracts the database manipulation : connection, disconnection, sql execution, ect.

 The class TransactionsDBManager constructor takes into parameters the database type : 'sqlite' or 'postgres' in our case.